Alluxio/alluxio/docs/en/Alluxio-Storage.md

 Another common change is to specify multiple storage media, such as ramdisk and SSDs.
 We will need to update `alluxio.worker.tieredstore.level0.dirs.path` to take specify each storage medium we want to use as a storage directory.
-For example, to use the ramdisk (mounted at `/mnt/ramdisk`) and 2 SSDs (mounted at `/mnt/ssd1` and `/mnt/ssd2`):
+For example, to use the ramdisk (mounted at `/mnt/ramdisk`) and two SSDs (mounted at `/mnt/ssd1` and `/mnt/ssd2`):

 ```
 alluxio.worker.tieredstore.level0.dirs.path=/mnt/ramdisk,/mnt/ssd1,/mnt/ssd2
 ```

+The paths provided should point to paths in the local filesystem mounting the appropriate storage media.
+The permissions of these paths should be 777 to enable short circuit operations.

 After updating the storage media, we need to indicate how much storage is allocated for each storage directory.
 For example, if we wanted to use 16 GB on the ramdisk and 100 GB on each SSD: